Sixth street music and entertainment district in Austin TX

 Thinking of Living in Austin, Texas?
 Here Are 9 Things to Know Before You Pack Up and Go

 They say everything is bigger here, and living in Austin, Texas, is no exception.
-In fact, Austin is one of the in the United States, coming in just below Cincinnati and Las Vegas.
+In fact, Austin is one of the largest metro areas in the United States, coming in just below Charlotte and St. Louis.
 Go big or go home, huh?
 But despite its size, Austin strives to maintain the counterculture college town vibe and trademark quirkiness that continues to attract creatives and corporations alike.

 See how PODS can make Austin moving and storage a breeze.

-As of 2021, the reported Austin proper was home to a staggering 964,177 residents.
-And the Austin Metro Area?
-That population saw a jump between 2010 and 2021 and now includes over two million people.
-Austin’s booming popularity and economy are just the icing on the cake for a city that offers everything from top-notch dining, a superb nightlife, good schools, tons of accessible outdoor recreation and nature, and an enviable cultural scene.
+As of 2022, the U.S. Census Bureau reported Austin proper was home to a staggering 974,447 residents.
+What’s more, the Austin Metro Area is currently one of the fastest-growing metros in the U.S., with a population that has increased by one-third between 2010 and 2020.
+Wondering “What is it like living in Austin, Texas?”
+The city’s booming popularity and economy are just the icing on the cake for a city that offers everything from top-notch dining, a superb nightlife, good schools, tons of accessible outdoor recreation and nature, and an enviable cultural scene.

 This is the PODS Blog’s first article about Austin, Texas.
 We cover the key things to know about Austin here, including the cost of living, the job and housing markets, and schools.
 If you’re looking for more information about making the move or the best neighborhoods, check out the links below:

 But is living in this Central Texas hot spot necessarily right for you?
 Only you can decide.
-We’re just here to help you weigh the pros and cons of living in Austin (although between us, it’s one of our favorite cities).
+We’re just here to help you weigh the pros and cons of living in Austin, Texas (although between us, it’s one of our favorite cities).

 If you’re thinking about living in Austin, Texas, here are nine things you need to consider first.

-A happy couple walks their dog beside a colorful restaurant in Austin, Texas.
+A happy couple walks their shaggy dog beside a colorful restaurant in Austin, Texas.

 Q: Is Austin, Texas, a good place to live?

-Like most places, Austin’s cost of living has followed an upward trend along with its growth in popularity.
+Like most places, the cost of living in Austin, Texas, has followed an upward trend along with its growth in popularity.
 So what salary do you need to live in Austin?
-Well, Austin’s 2020 median household income was nearly $76,000 a year, and the per capita income was just under $45,000.
+Well, Austin’s median household income at the last Census count was nearly $79,000 per year, and the per capita income was just over $48,500.
+According to the MIT Living Wage Calculator, a single adult with no children has a required annual income of $37,754 before taxes, while the annual income required by a family with two adults and three children is $126,593.
 Given the general chaos of everything over the past few years, you can expect both of those numbers to have gone up.
 The exact salary you’ll need to live comfortably will depend on individual preferences and life situations, though, such as how many dependents you have and how large your home needs to be.

 Q: Is Austin, Texas, an expensive place to live?